Seizures at the Fort Lauderdale Airport

 Any of the following agencies might be involved in the seizure of large sums of money at the airport:

 Additionally, customs agents with the U.S. Customs and Border Protection (CBP) and Homeland Security Investigations manage the U.S. borders at the official ports of entry, including at Florida’s international airports.

 After the seizure by an agent with DEA, CBP, or HSI, an attorney can help you file a claim for court action (sometimes called “early judicial intervention).

-The claim for court action filed by your attorneys is the ONLY way to challenge the forfeiture and shows that the claimant owns the money seized.
+In federal actions, filing the claim for court action is the ONLY way to challenge the forfeiture and shows that the claimant owns the money seized.
 The DEA’s Asset Forfeiture Section of the Office of Operations Management will then be forced to refer the case to the United States Attorney’s Office in the Southern District of Florida.